untangledfinance/untangled-docs/docs/user-documentation/Untangled-Vaults/Intro-to-untangled-vault.md

 - Fee setting: Function allow an external manager/curator to set and receive fees for their service

 ## Architecture and work flow
-Untangled Vault is built on Safe, a tokenized vault standard with extensions for a wide range of use cases.
+Untangled Vault is built on Safe and the tokenized vault standard with extensions for a wide range of use cases.

 ![Untangled_How it works](../img/Untangled-Vault-Architecture.png)